sergiopesch/mummy-daughter-bus-checker/README.md

-# London Bus Checker
+# Mummy & Daughter Bus Checker

-A **mobile-friendly** web app to see which bus is best to catch near Roehampton, London.
+A **mobile-friendly** web app to see which bus is best to catch near your preferred bus stops.

-Designed for quick, real-time updates so you can get your daughter to nursery on time.
+This exaple is designed for quick, real-time updates on two bus stops so my wife can get to the correct bus stop at time in the morning to drop off our daughter at nursery.

 ## Features

-- **Flask Backend** calling TFL’s API to retrieve arrivals for two bus stops.
+- **Flask Backend** calling TFL’s API and OpenWeatherMap API to retrieve arrivals for two bus stops and weather data.
 - **React Frontend** that highlights the best bus (soonest arrival).
 - **Responsive Design** for iPhones and small screens.
 - **Deployed to AWS Lambda + API Gateway** for a serverless, scalable solution.